Cprudhomme/2021-nouveau_media-projet/groupe 2/pages/LeoTristhemeCryptage.md

-#Mirror on the wall who is the prettiest Tom?
+# Mirror on the wall who is the prettiest Tom?: Steganography example like Trittheme

 The greatest Tom is not the one who thinks of himself as the greatest Tom, but it's rather the one who has been forgotten.
 Stop.